Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 Setting Up Your International Fulfillment Strategy

-A smart fulfillment plan isn’t just about finding the cheapest option.
-It’s about building an efficient supply chain that keeps your new international customers happy without draining your bank account.
+A smart fulfillment plan is all about building an efficient supply chain that keeps your new international customers happy without draining your bank account.
 Let’s break down the most common models so you can decide which one fits your business right now.

 Amazon’s Fulfillment Programs Simplified